-The FHLB system is being reviewed for modernization and potential mission adjustment by their authorizing agency, the FHFA, as outlined in the FHLB at 100 Report, released in late 2023.
+The Federal Home Loan Banking (FHLB) system is being reviewed for modernization and potential mission adjustment by their authorizing agency, the Federal Housing Finance Administration (FHFA) as outlined in their FHLB at 100 Report, which came out last year.

-Modernization of the FHLB system should not erode the main mission of the banks, which is to provide liquidity for credit unions and banks, while also providing affordable housing grants for American families.
+Ask Congress to: Ensure any FHLB modernization does not erode the main mission of the system, which is to provide liquidity for credit unions and banks, while also providing affordable housing grants for American families.